eugeneg88/SecuLab/README.rst

       :height: 100px
       :width: 200 px
       :scale: 100 %
-You can turn off the n_body comparison by setting
+You can turn off the N_body comparison by setting

 .. code:: python

    rebound_flag = False

 Which will speed up the integration.
-You can also contril the end time of he integration by changing t_end_myr.
+You can also control the end time of the integration by changing t_end_myr.

 Circumbinary planets
 ------------------------